-It is understood that the formulas in the logic's language are built over the signature $\Sigma$ of the associated theory and whatever expansion of $\Sigma$ with new sort, function or predicate symbols specified in the attribute language.
+It is understood that the formulas in the logic's language are built over the signature $\Sigma$ of the associated theory unless this signature is explicitly expanded in the text of attribute language with new symbols.
+In that case, the text must explicitly indicate which new sort, function or predicate symbols are included in the expansion.
 See later for why it is convenient to expand the language with free symbols.
 In effect then, an SMT-LIB logic's language is really parametric in such a signature expansion.